gerner/fhat/README.markdown

 fhat takes a dump file in the HPROF binary format and produces several text files representing that dump.
 The command line is as follows:

-	fhat dumpfile instances_file classes_file references_file
+	fhat dumpfile instances_file classes_file references_file names_file

 where
 * dumpfile is the HPROF binary dump
 * instances_file is the output file for information about instances
 * classes_file is the output file for information about classes
 * references_file is the output file for information about references held by instances
+* names_file is the output file for all identifiers (in particular field names)

 ## Analyzing

 the output of fhat is meant to be analyzed by other simple tools such as:
 * grep
 * awk
 * sort
 * uniq
 * sqlite

 ### Getting Data into Sqlite